-1. Physically check all nuts, bolts, and air line fittings for proper torque (see torque chart below).
+- 1. See Figures 4-5 and 4-7 for Tandem and Triple Axle Air Ride Suspension drawings. - 2.
+Physically check all nuts, bolts, and air line fittings for proper torque (see torque chart below).

 AIR SUSPENSION TORQUE CHART

-Size 1-1/8"-7 1/2"-13 3/4"-16 3/4"-10
+Size Size 1-1/8"-7 1/2"-13 3/4"-16 3/4"-10

 Torque in Ft.
 Lbs.
 800 or 550 35 35 150

-\ Air Spring Connections Only.
+^{} Air Spring Connections Only.

-\\ First number listed is torque required if bolt head designated with Neway; Second number listed is torque required if bolt head designated with Holland Neway.
+- First number listed is torque required if bolt head designated with Neway; Second number listed is torque required if bolt head designated with Holland Neway. - 3.
+Check all other suspension components for any sign of damage, looseness, wear or cracks.

-- 2. Check all other suspension components for any sign of damage, looseness, wear or cracks. - 3.
-With trailer on level surface and air pressure in excess of 65 psi, all air springs should be of equal firmness.
-The height control valve on right side of front axle controls all air springs on tandem axle suspensions. - 4.
-The height control valve on right side of center axle controls ride height for all air springs on triple axle suspension.
+- With trailer on level surface and air pressure in excess of 65 psi, all air springs should be of equal firmness.
+The height control valve on right side of front axle controls all air springs on tandem axle suspensions. - The height control valve on right side of center axle controls ride height for all air springs on triple axle suspension.

-Air Ride Height Adjustment
+Tandem Axle Air Ride Height Adjustment